lookback/meteor-emoji/README.md

 ### Emoji images

 This package **does not** include the actual images for the emojis.
-This is due to flexibility and copyright issues.
-You can however checkout these open source emoji projects:
+You can however checkout the images in these emoji projects:

 - [Twemoji by Twitter](https://github.com/twitter/twemoji/)
 - [Emojione](https://github.com/Ranks/emojione)
+- [Gemoji by GitHub](https://github.com/github/gemoji) *(beware: emoji images in here are copyrighted by Apple)*

-This package assumes the images are named with their hexadecimal unicode name, and are PNGs.
+This package assumes the images are in PNG format and named with their hexadecimal unicode name (like `1f604.png` for the `smile` emoji).

 You would typically put the emoji images in the `public/images` directory, in an `emojis` folder.
 If not, be sure to call `Emojis.setBasePath()` with the custom path (see the API functions below).